VK Venture Advisors Success Story

 - Besides the costs and time to organize each monthly meeting, the only other ingredients required are entrepreneurs willing to present their business idea and local business leaders willing to commit an hour and half each month to participate.
 In our experience, neither have been very hard to find, thanks again, to the popularity of the CBC television show “The Dragon’s Den.”

 - Further to these points, VK Venture Advisors are happy to share any information or resources that would be helpful to other communities looking to initiate their own version of this program.
-The program has been presented at the Economic Development Association of BC Annual conference in 2014 as well as via webinar hosted by the Ministry of Jobs, Tourism and Skills Training.
+The program was presented at the Economic Development Association of BC Annual conference in 2014 as well as via webinar.

 Outcomes: Advice that Pays Off